 Causes of shopping addiction can be associated with developmental, cultural, and neurobiological influences.
-The paper from World Psychiatry reports that the neurological background of shopping addiction could be linked to impaired neurotransmission, especially in opioid, dopaminergic, and serotonergic systems.
-In other words, people may develop shopping addiction because making a purchase may trigger the brain’s reward system to trigger the release of dopamine.
-As a result, they like how it makes them feel and want to experience it again.
+A 2007 review by Donald W Black from World Psychiatry reports that the neurological background of shopping addiction could be linked to impaired neurotransmission, especially in opioid, dopaminergic, and serotonergic systems.

 The most common causes of shopping addiction are listed below:

 - Easy access to physical and online stores

 - Neuroticism, susceptibility to negative moods